 Composite Shingles vs. Asphalt Shingles

-So while both materials are “composite” in the literal sense, traditional asphalt shingles remain the economical, widely used choice for Maryland homeowners, and synthetic composite shingles sit in a separate premium category focused on appearance and long-term performance.
+So while both materials are “composite” in the literal sense, traditional asphalt shingles remain the economical, widely used choice for Maryland homeowners, and synthetic composite asphalt shingles sit in a separate premium category focused on appearance and long-term performance.

 roof repair